-Equation (1) yields over 356 thousand coefficients α{1i} , which correspond to the number of establishments in our baseline specification.11 Thus, each establishment i has an estimated $\hat{\alpha}{1i}$ that is fixed for the entire life span.
-Since we use the raw aggregated AWFP, we drop extreme outliers for our analysis of the connection between wage and employment cyclicalities (see Section 4).12 To be consistent, the results presented in Tables 2 and 3 exclude these
+Equation (1) yields over 356 thousand coefficients α{1i} , which correspond to the number of establishments in our baseline specification.12 Thus, each establishment i has an estimated $\hat{\alpha}{1i}$ that is fixed for the entire life span.
+Since we use the raw aggregated AWFP, we drop

-8As a robustness check, we estimate the average wage cyclicality using the baseline sample and show that our results are comparable to results using individual worker data (see Appendix A.2 and A.3).
+9As a robustness check, we estimate the average wage cyclicality using the baseline sample and show that our results are comparable to results using individual worker data (see Appendix A.2 and A.3).

-9Using the Stata package reghdfe written by Correia (2018).
+10Using the Stata package reghdfe written by Correia (2018).
+For unweighted results, analogous to Tables 2 and 2, see Appendix A.7.

-10When we exclude the time trend from our regressions, both the heterogeneity of wage cyclicalities and their impact on establishment-specific employment change very little.
+11When we exclude the time trend from our regressions, both the heterogeneity of wage cyclicalities and their impact on establishment-specific employment change very little.
 The same is true if we include year dummies instead of time trends.

-11Goodness of fit measures of the regression: observations: 7,259,116; R^2 : 0.24; within R^2 : 0.12.
+$^{^{12}}$ Goodness of fit measures of the regression: observations: 7,259,116; R^2 : 0.24; within R^2 : 0.12.